-- Stroll Sirmione.
+- Stroll around Sirmione.
 This is probably almost a full-day activity.
-With its pretty old town and the harbor, it is perfect for nice strolls.
+With its pretty old town and the harbor, it is perfect for nice walks.

 - Got curious and want to find out more about the best places at Lake Garda?
 Then click here.